mprahl/s2i-angular-httpd24/README.md

     defaults to `production`.
 * **NODE_ENV** - this defaults to `production`.
 * **NPM_CONFIG_LOGLEVEL** - this defaults to `info`.
+* **NPM_MIRROR** - an NPM registry mirror to use instead of the official NPM registry.
+Please note that if the mirror uses a certificate signed by an untrusted CA, you'll need to mount the certificate of the untrusted CA in the build container, and use the `npm_config_cafile` environment variable to point to the mounted CA certificate.

 All other environment variables from the base image can also be overriden.